Workshops

 What is it about the process of art that children need to be able to explore?
 We will look at the differences between art and craft and unpack how open-ended art supports developmentally appropriate practice for early childhood education.
 There will be time to get your hands dirty and really delve into the process!

-We will walk through the process starting with various types of observations, reflection, making a plan, and then documenting with different kinds documentation including learning stories.
+We will walk through the process, starting with various types of observations, reflection, making a plan, and then documenting with different kinds of documentation, including learning stories.
 We will also look at how to share with peers and parents what the children are involved in and learning through being immersed in their play through an emergent curriculum.

 Forest and Nature based programs are more about the practice and values than it is about the actual space we are in.